tomlidgett1/TapLoyaltyWeb/LIGHTSPEED_NEW_INTEGRATION_SUMMARY.md

    - Created code verifier and challenge generation functions
    - Added state parameter validation to prevent CSRF attacks
    - Stored tokens securely in Firestore
+   - **Important**: The redirect URI is pre-configured in the Lightspeed Developer Portal and not sent as a parameter in the authorization request

 3. **API Endpoints**
    - Created `/api/lightspeed/new` endpoint for token exchange
+   - Implemented both GET and POST handlers for flexibility
    - Implemented proper error handling and validation
    - Stored connection data in Firestore under `merchants/{merchantId}/integrations/lightspeed_new`